mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## TF2 exits on startup

-This is due a bug from a recent update that causes `mat_antialias` to crash the game when run on startup.
-Remove `mat_antialias` from your custom configs if you have it, remove `-dxlevel` from your launch options and remove any line with `mat_antialias` in your `tf/cfg/config.cfg` file.

-Also make sure you don't have any infinite loops caused by an `exec autoexec` in your custom configs.
+Make sure you don't have any infinite loops caused by an `exec autoexec` in your custom configs (like in your `user/autoexec.cfg`).

 ## Animation and/or model mods not working